WDAqua/Indexing-server/README.md

        String dump = "/ssd/dennis/dump-it.nt“; <br />
 <br />
 to the corresponding directories.
 For octave you can find it out with „which octave“ on CL. <br />
-5- Do „mvn package“ to compile.
+5- Do „mvn clean package“ to compile.
 (NOTE: you need java 8 due to dependencies to Jena) <br />
 6- Now you can run the server with „java -jar „ on the corresponding jar in the target folder. <br />
 <br />
 The corresponing client can be found under: <br />